-In 1940, a diesel bus service began running from Kelvin Grove through Herston and along Butterfield Street to the city.
+In 1940, a diesel bus service began running along Kennedy Terrace.
 Diesel buses would eventually become the backbone of BCC public transport after April 1969 when trams were phased out on the recommendation of the Wilbur Smith Report.

 Waiting sheds, identical to those located on tram routes were constructed to encourage usage.
-Of a 1932 design, this particular shelter is a

-'standard four-post waiting shelter' or four-poster 'A type'.
+Of a 1932 design, this particular shelter is a 'standard four-post waiting shelter' or four-poster 'A type'.